-Andrew is known as a strategic and tenacious litigator and regularly conducts high-stakes litigation in the State, Federal and High Court and in the Australian Competition Tribunal.
-Andrew is highly rated in legal directories including: Chambers; Best Lawyers; Asia Pacific Legal 500; Doyles; Asia Profiles; Who’s Who Legal, and PLC Which Lawyer as a leading competition lawyer and litigator.
+Andrew is known as a strategic litigator and regularly conducts high-stakes litigation in the State Supreme Courts, the Federal Court and High Court and in the Australian Competition Tribunal.
+Andrew is highly rated in all leading legal directories.

 As an experienced adviser with significant general experience, Andrew also advises non-executive directors, law firms and other professional service firms and private companies on complex legal issues and helps them solve issues, complete important assignments and resolve disputes.